iroco-co/france-public-declarations/README.md

 # Declarations of terms tracked in the *france-public* collection

-The terms in this collection are declared by Iroco Team and tracked using [Open Terms Archive](https://opentermsarchive.org).
+The terms in this collection are declared by Iroco and tracked using [Open Terms Archive](https://opentermsarchive.org).

 You can [explore the tracked versions](https://github.com/OpenTermsArchive/demo-versions) interactively or [download them as a dataset](https://github.com/OpenTermsArchive/demo-versions/releases) in the `OpenTermsArchive/demo-versions` repository.